21 Nov Enterprise Investment Scheme

 There are three separate EIS tax reliefs that can be summarised as follows…

 - Deferred tax on other capital gains.
-A claim can be made for any part of a chargeable gain on the disposal of any asset to be deferred to the extent that it is matched by a subscription for EIS shares within one year before and three years after the disposal.
-The tax on the deferred gain is rolled into the EIS shares and will become due on the disposal of those EIS shares, or if the individual ceases to be UK resident within 3 years of issue of the shares.
-The individual must be resident and ordinarily resident in the UK but there is no need to also qualify for income tax relief on the EIS investment.
+A claim can be made for any part of a chargeable gain on the disposal of any asset to deferred to the extent that it matched by a subscription for EIS shares within one year before and three years after the disposal.
+The tax on the deferred gain rolled into the EIS shares and will become due on the disposal of those EIS shares, or if the individual ceases to be UK resident within 3 years of issue of the shares.
+The individual must be resident and resident in the UK but there is no need to also qualify for income tax relief on the EIS investment.

-For the purposes of investment a husband and wife or civil partners are treated separately.
+For the purposes of investment, a husband and wife or civil partners are treated separately.

 Individuals who qualify for tax relief